CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## Supply-chain Ecosystems, their Roles and Metadata

-Which environments and Ecosystems are found throughout a Supply-chain?
+Which environments and Ecosystems are found throughout a supply-chain?
 Here's an overview.

-Throughout Open Source Supply-chains, we find different Roles that care about certain metadata, or are in possession of some authoritative information, or needs to verify these.
+Throughout Open Source supply-chains, we find different Roles that care about certain metadata, or are in possession of some authoritative information, or needs to verify these.
 Here, you'll get an overview of the most important ones, which attributes they care about and how they care, and some information about why they do so (e.g. due to legal requirements).

 * Ops: The type of operation that someone with a given Role is most likely to do on a given metadata attribute.